27 U.S. House Fire Statistics + Tips to Help Protect Your Home [2024]

 What causes house fires?

-The top five causes of house fires in 2016–2020 are cooking, heating equipment, electrical distribution and lighting equipment, intentional fire setting, and smoking materials, according to the NFPA.
+The top five causes of house fires in 2016-2020 are cooking, heating equipment, electrical distribution and lighting equipment, intentional fire setting, and smoking materials like tobacco products, according to the NFPA.

 Though you might not think anything of it, simply leaving a pile of laundry next to a space heater could lead to a house fire.
 Learn more about common causes of home structure fires and how to help prevent them.